New Riemannian manifolds with $L^p$-unbounded Riesz transform for $p > 2$: Acknowledgements

 \section{Acknowledgements}

 I thank Li Chen and Thierry Coulhon for many interesting discussions on this material.
-This work was supported by the VIDI subsidy 639.032.427 of the Netherlands Organisation for Scientific Research (NWO) and an Australian Mathematical Society Lift-off Fellowship.
+I also thank the anonymous referee for their careful reading and suggestions.
+Portions of this work were carried out while the author was a postdoc at Universit\'e Grenoble--Alpes and at TU Delft (supported by the VIDI subsidy 639.032.427 of the Netherlands Organisation for Scientific Research (NWO)), and also while the author held an Australian Mathematical Society Lift-off Fellowship.